C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: Conclusion

 \section{Conclusion}

 In this paper, we present C3, the first cross-view, cross-modality correspondence dataset.
 We first source floor plans and photos of scenes from the Internet and then determine their correspondences by running COLMAP followed by carefully aligning the reconstructed point clouds to the floor plans.
 We show that existing correspondence methods fail to accurately establish matches between floor plans and images.
 We propose to frame matching as a DUSt3R pointmap prediction task, and this approach outperforms the best performing baseline by 34\%.
+We further showcase the utility of these correspondences for camera pose estimation as a downstream task.
 We also highlight structured failure modes for future research directions.

 In addition to the open challenges we observe, our dataset could be used to enable a number of other cross-modal tasks.
 For instance: (1) given an image and a floor plan, localize the image on the plan (i.e., camera-to-plan relative pose), (2) given a floor plan and a camera, generate an image (i.e., floor plan-conditioned image generation), and (3) given an image, generate a complete floor plan of the structure pictured (image-to-floor-plan generation).
 In general, we hope that having access to quality data can help spur progress on problems involving jointly reasoning about the kinds of global, abstracted structure available in a floor plan and the local structure pictured in a photo.